 Find the right size

 For the most accurate sizing, get your feet measured in store.
 If you can’t visit a store, use a tape measure to find your foot length in centimetres, then compare that to the size charts on mec.ca.
+Stand up to measure your feet so you get a more accurate measurement.
 Keep in mind that sizes can vary from brand to brand, so you might not end up wearing your usual size.

 Consider your foot shape